Skip to content

 (ScalerLike | Literal[False], default: ArtCNN ) –

 Scaler used for supersampling before anti-aliasing.
 If False, no supersampling is performed.
 If rfactor is below 1.0, the downscaler will be used before antialiasing instead, and the supersampler will be used to scale the clip back to its original resolution.
 The supersampler should ideally be fairly sharp without introducing too much ringing.
 Default: ArtCNN (R8F64).
-If True, both fields will be processed separately, which may improve anti-aliasing strength at the cost of increased processing time and detail loss.
-Default: False.

 • antialiaser